Barry's Coilguns

 About the Program

 This program solves a first-order linear differential equation, by numerically computing the change in voltage and current in each small increment of time.
-In July 2000, I added a fourth order Runge-Kutta solution for improved accuracy.
-This reduced the number of steps, gave better performance, and eliminated some divergent tendencies.
+It uses a fourth order Runge-Kutta solution for improved accuracy.

 The program was written with IntelliJ (www.intellij.com) using Swing classes.
 My Java source code is open and freely available in CoilSim20.zip (20KB).

-I want to keep the Internet clean so please report bugs, request features, make suggestions and send me compliments about the simulator.
+I want to keep the Internet clean so please report bugs, request features, send me compliments and make suggestions about the simulator.